Neurology Residency Training

 Patient-Oriented Research Curriculum

 The Patient-Oriented Research Curriculum is a biweekly journal review and lecture series on important issues in clinical research.
 These sessions, held Mondays at 12:00PM, prepare residents to interpret and participate in clinical research.
+View an example of our Patient-Oriented Research Curriculum.

 Basics of Neurology Boot Camp